Key Takeaways

 To reap the benefits of AI without exposing your business to catastrophic risk, organizations must implement comprehensive governance and technical controls:

-2. Use enterprise‑grade AI solutions.
+- Use enterprise-grade AI solutions.
 Choose AI platforms that guarantee data isolation, no prompt retention and robust logging.
-Restrict access to company‑approved tools and disable consumer accounts.

-3. Implement technical safeguards.
-Deploy solutions that automatically mask or tokenize sensitive data before it reaches large language models, enforce pre‑prompt redaction, and validate response schemas.
-Monitor for anomalous prompts and unauthorized API calls.
+- Implement technical safeguards.
+Deploy solutions that automatically mask or tokenize sensitive data before it reaches large language models.

-5. Audit and monitor.
-Conduct regular AI model audits, adversarial testing and data‑flow mapping.
-Track which models process sensitive data and maintain audit logs to satisfy regulators and build customer trust.
+- Audit and monitor.
+Conduct regular AI model audits, adversarial testing and data-flow mapping.